QuantEcon/lecture-source-py/source/rst/rational_expectations.rst

 .. index::
     single: Rational Expectations Equilibrium; Computation

 Now let's consider the problem of computing the rational expectations equilibrium

-Misbehavior of :math:`\Phi`
+Failure of Contractivity
 -------------------------------------------------

 Readers accustomed to dynamic programming arguments might try to address this problem by choosing some guess :math:`H_0` for the aggregate law of motion and then iterating with :math:`\Phi`